rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Select Google Kubernetes Engine.
 Use a three-node cluster with micro instance types.

 - Select Compute Engine.
-Use preemptible VM instances of the appropriate standard machine type. **_Most Voted_**
+Use preemptible VM instances of the appropriate standard machine type. **_Correct Option_**

 - Select Compute Engine.
 Use VM instance types that support micro bursting.